 The application forms are made available online on our website when the open call is active.
 In addition, we also announce the open calls through international residency networks and on the page www.facebook.com/AiR.news.FI.

-Due to the restrictions related to COVID-19, our residency exchanges for year 2020 have been postponed and that’s why for this autumn (2020) the guest studio will be offered for the use of artists based in Finland.
-The call for application is open until June 8th 4 p.m.
-Learn more about this open call (information in Finnish, application form in English): https://www.ateljeesaatio.fi/category/haettavana/
+Due to the restrictions related to COVID-19, our residency exchanges for year 2020 have been postponed and that’s why both for the autumn season (2020) and winter season (Jan-March 2021) the guest studio is offered for the use of Finnish artists or artists based in Finland.

 Read more about our resident artists